johlym/johnathan-org/src/_posts/2018-01-18-linode-vs-digital-ocean-a-three-round-vps-benchmark-showdown.md

 title: 'Linode vs Digital Ocean: A Three-Round VPS Benchmark Showdown'
 slug: linode-vs-digital-ocean-a-three-round-vps-benchmark-showdown
 featured: false
-og_title: 'Linode vs Digital Ocean: A Three-Round VPS Benchmark Showdown – Johnathan.org'
-og_description: A few days ago, Digital Ocean announced new pricing tiers for their VPSes (affectionately called Droplets).
-I’ve been a fan of Digital Ocean’s offerings for a l
-meta_title: 'Linode vs Digital Ocean: A Three-Round VPS Benchmark Showdown – Johnathan.org'
-meta_description: A hand-crafted technology product by Johnathan Lyman

 layout: post
 categories: posts
 date: 2018-01-18 10:05:48.000000000 -08:00
 ---

 A few days ago, [Digital Ocean](https://digitalocean.com) announced new pricing tiers for their VPSes (affectionately called Droplets).
-I’ve been a fan of Digital Ocean’s offerings for a long time.
-Compared to other popular VPS provider [Linode](https://linode.com), there seemed like there was only one choice as Digital Ocean’s pricing ran 2x for almost everything.
+I've been a fan of Digital Ocean's offerings for a long time.
+Compared to other popular VPS provider [Linode](https://linode.com), there seemed like there was only one choice as Digital Ocean's pricing ran 2x for almost everything.

-Now that they’re the same price, I think it’s about time they faceoff in a set of sysbench benchmark tests.
+Now that they're the same price, I think it's about time they faceoff in a set of sysbench benchmark tests.

 Both providers offer the standard set of plans, though each has unique offerings as well.
 Linode provides “high memory” options ranging from 16GB to 200GB of RAM, whereas Digital Ocean offers “high CPU” choices, advertising similar vCPU quantites but backed by compute-oriented hardware.
-We’ll leave those specific offerings off the table for now and just point a few standard VPSes from each provider at each other and see who comes out on top.
+We'll leave those specific offerings off the table for now and just point a few standard VPSes from each provider at each other and see who comes out on top.

-The results are broken down into each RAM category: 1GB, 4GB, and 8GB, comparing each provider’s offerings for each tier individually.
+The results are broken down into each RAM category: 1GB, 4GB, and 8GB, comparing each provider's offerings for each tier individually.
 The best scores for each cateogry and test are in **bold**.

 _Before I begin, I want to give special thanks to [Josh Sherman](https://twitter.com/joshtronic).
 He came up with a great [$5 comparison](https://joshtronic.com/2017/02/14/five-dollar-showdown-linode-vs-digitalocean-vs-lightsaild-vs-vultr/) list back in February 2017 that served as inspiration for this post._

 ## The Loadouts

-We’ll be testing the following configurations from each provider:
+We'll be testing the following configurations from each provider:

 ### Digital Ocean